Meet the Team

 Board Chair, Founding Board Member

-Alejandro Rodriguez is the Director, Nevada for Leadership for Educational Equity (LEE).
-LEE is a nonpartisan, nonprofit leadership development organization working to end the injustice of educational inequity by inspiring and supporting a diverse set of leaders with classroom experience to engage civically and politically.
-As Director in Nevada, he sets and executes the vision for the region and the more than 600 members in the state.
+Alejandro Rodriguez is the District Director for a Nevada member of the U.S. House of Representatives.
+He previously served as the Director, Nevada for Leadership for Educational Equity (LEE), a nonpartisan, nonprofit leadership development organization working to end the injustice of educational inequity by inspiring and supporting a diverse set of leaders with classroom experience to engage civically and politically.

 Mr. Rodriguez previously served as Chief of Staff to the Deputy Secretary at the U.S. Department of Commerce.
 As Chief of Staff, he advised the Deputy Secretary on a range of management, policy, and operational issues, and managed the day-to-day operations of the office.
 Mr. Rodriguez worked closely with senior Department leaders as they collaborated to implement the top policy priorities of the Obama administration.
 Prior to joining the Commerce Department, he served as Deputy Chief of Staff for Operations at the 2013 Presidential Inaugural Committee, where he was among the first senior staff directors hired to build the infrastructure from the ground up to support hiring, on-boarding, and office and resource management for more than 500 eventual employees.